bforbesc/AI-Assistant-Competition/README.md

 # AI Assistant Competition

-A learning platform for students to design, train, and deploy AI negotiators to compete in classical negotiation challenges (e.g., Ultimatum Game, Prisoner's Dilemma).
-This project is part of the course "AI Impact on Business" at Nova SBE, offering a user-friendly interface for students to design, train, and test their AI assistants, along with a leaderboard to track their performance.
+A learning platform for students to their AI agents to compete in negotiation challenges.
+This project is part of the course "AI Impact on Business" at Nova SBE.

 ---

 ## Project Overview

 ### Key Features
-- **Multi-agent negotiation**: Host head‑to‑head matches across diverse game templates
+- **Multi-agent negotiation**: Host head‑to‑head matches between students' agents
-- **Training & evaluation**: Iteratively refine your bot in a sandbox environment
+- **Training & evaluation**: Iteratively refine your bot
-- **Leaderboard & analytics**: Track performance metrics across rounds and semesters
+- **Leaderboard & analytics**: Track performance metrics across rounds
-- **Extensible architecture**: Plug in new games, roles, and scoring rules

 ### Technical Stack
 - **Frontend**: Streamlit for interactive dashboard